adamgordonbell/agbell.github.io/content/blog/2024-05-10-earthly-writing.md

 This became a pattern that I used quite a bit—a title that seems inflammatory but actually means something else.
 That was one of the early successes, and by success, I mean it did very well on Hacker News and Reddit and even appeared in a couple of newsletters.
 We just needed people to know we existed.
 The article did have a point about YAML being a really bad idea for programming tasks, but in a way, it was just a piece of creative writing.
 I think that kind of set the formula.

-**Sarah Chen:** That's fascinating!
+**Sarah:** That's fascinating!
 So Mitch Weiner's simple content advice completely shifted your strategy.

 After finding this initial success, how did you decide which topics to tackle next?
 Was there a system you developed for identifying what would resonate with the developer community?